-Welcome to my first post on my travel blog, Holiday From Real.
-If you would like to know a little more about the site, or on me, check out my About page here.
+Welcome to my first post on my blog.
 To co-incide with my first blog post, I thought I would write about another one of my ‘firsts’: Airbnb.

 What is Airbnb?